To content

 Module INF-BSc-AF-EC-124 (identical with INF-BSc-324), Prof. Dr. Christian Janiesch

-(currently in the WS, set to move to the SS in SS23)
+(currently in the WS, moves to the SS in SS24)

 Concepts and techniques for analysis, design, modeling, and implementation of process-oriented software systems.